European Rare and Inhibitor Network (ERIN)

 Awareness Campaign

-Extremely Rare Bleeding Disorder of the Month: BDUC
+Extremely Rare Bleeding Disorder of the Month: Factor II (prothrombin) deficiency

-People living with BDUC may experience frequent nosebleeds, easy bruising, prolonged bleeding after injuries, dental procedures or surgery, and heavy menstrual bleeding in women and girls.
-Some individuals may also face bleeding after childbirth or medical procedures.
-Symptoms can vary widely, ranging from mild to more significant bleeding that affects daily life.
+People living with FII Deficiency may experience nosebleeds, easy bruising, prolonged bleeding after injuries, dental procedures, or surgery, and heavy menstrual bleeding in women and girls.
+Some individuals may also experience bleeding after childbirth or medical interventions.
+Symptoms can vary significantly, ranging from mild to more severe bleeding that can impact daily life.

-Because laboratory results are often normal, people with BDUC may face long diagnostic journeys and uncertainty in accessing appropriate care and management.
-Increasing awareness among healthcare professionals and the wider community is essential to ensure that bleeding symptoms are recognised, properly assessed, and managed with appropriate treatment and preventive strategies.
+Due to the rarity of the condition and variability in symptoms, people with FII Deficiency may face delays in diagnosis and uncertainty in long-term management.
+Increasing awareness among healthcare professionals and the wider community is essential to support timely diagnosis, access to specialist care, and personalised treatment and preventive strategies.

-Raising awareness of BDUC is an important step toward improving recognition, supporting research, and ensuring better care for people living with unexplained bleeding disorders.
+Raising awareness of FII Deficiency is a vital step toward improving recognition, strengthening research efforts, and ensuring better care and support for people living with extremely rare bleeding disorders.

 If you are interested in learning more about the disorder:

-Read more about BDUC on ehc.eu – here
+Read more about FII Deficiency on ehc.eu – here

 Share the story!
 Raise awareness!
 Help the cause!